We provide the entire scope of environmental representation including preventive counseling and defense.

 - Preparation of comments to the Fish and Wildlife Service on proposals to list species or designate critical habitat.

-- Consideration of endangered species concerns in other areas of law, such as applications for various federal or state permits and environmental assessments under the National Historic Preservation Act and real estate development strategies.
+- Resolution of endangered species concerns in other areas of law, such as applications for various federal or state permits and environmental assessments under the National Historic Preservation Act and real estate development strategies.